Nitesh-Kumar-Das/AI_money_management/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is opensourced to all

 ## 🙏 Acknowledgments